 - Age.
 On average, people with Churg-Strauss syndrome are diagnosed between 30 and 50 years of age.

 - History of asthma or nasal problems.
-Most people diagnosed with Churg-Strauss syndrome have a history of nasal allergies, chronic sinusitis or asthma, which is often severe or hard to control.
+Most people diagnosed with Churg-Strauss syndrome have a history of severe nasal allergies, chronic sinusitis or asthma.

 - Peripheral nerve damage.
-Peripheral nerves extend throughout your body, connecting your organs, glands, muscles, and skin with your spinal cord and brain.
-Churg-Strauss syndrome can damage the nerves in your hands and feet (peripheral neuropathy), leading to numbness, burning and loss of function.
+Churg-Strauss syndrome can damage the nerves in your hands and feet, leading to numbness, burning and loss of function.

 - Skin scarring.
-The inflammation may cause sores to develop that can leave scars.
+The inflammation can cause sores that can leave scars.

 - Heart disease.
-Heart-related complications of Churg-Strauss syndrome include inflammation of the membrane surrounding your heart (pericarditis), inflammation of the muscular layer of your heart wall (myocarditis), heart attack and heart failure.
+Heart-related complications of Churg-Strauss syndrome include inflammation of the membrane surrounding your heart, inflammation of the muscular layer of your heart wall, heart attack and heart failure.

-- Kidney (renal) damage.
-If Churg-Strauss syndrome affects your kidneys, you may develop glomerulonephritis.
-This is a kidney disease that hampers your kidneys' filtering ability, leading to a buildup of waste products in your bloodstream (uremia).
-Kidney failure is uncommon.
+- Kidney damage.
+If Churg-Strauss syndrome affects your kidneys, you can develop glomerulonephritis.
+This disease hampers your kidneys' filtering ability, leading to a buildup of waste products in your bloodstream.

 The 6 criteria